Year of the Tiger

 As a wheelwright, Bill Cole worked to build and repair the wheels used on horse- or mule-drawn wagons and carts used in the sawmill operation.
 The wheel hubs, spokes, and rims were all constructed out of carefully crafted wooden pieces.
 The wheel assembly was banded with an iron “tire” that was custom made by a blacksmith.

-Working as a skidderman, Claudie Royals drove a team of horses or mules, using a skidder to transport logs.
+Working as a skidderman, Claudie Royal drove a team of horses or mules, using a skidder to transport logs.
 The skidder dragged logs from where they were cut the short distance to the tracks of the railway tram, where they were loaded and hauled to the sawmill.
 According to U.S. Bureau of Labor Statistics 1918 publications, in Georgia a skidderman worked a 60 hour workweek, for a wage of 22.5 cents an hour, or $13.50 per week.
 The workweek was six 10-hour days.

 Skiddermen used two wheel carts, like the Perry Cart, to drag felled logs to the tracks of a railroad tram for loading and hauling to the sawmill.
 This cart has wooden wheels with steel “tires” 4 1/2 to 5 1/2 feet in diameter.
 Construction and maintenance of wheels such as these would have been the work of a wheelwright.